-- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management - Updated March 2017 Wildfire Threat Assessment Information - o If using a pre-2017 CWPP: Wildfire Threat Assessment worksheets and threat plot photos completed as per the relevant Wildfire Threat Assessment Guide.
-Previously submitted threat information does not need to be resubmitted; however reference to the previous submission details must be provided. - o If using a 2017 CWPP: Site Level Fuel Assessment worksheets and plot photos completed as per the relevant Wildfire Threat Assessment Guide.
-Previously submitted information does not need to be resubmitted; however reference to the previous submission details must be provided. - Map(s) that clearly identify the proposed treatment units, including: - o Land status and tenure overlaps (e.g. range, woodlots, area-based WHAs) - Updated March 2017 Wildfire Threat Assessment Information - If using a pre-2017 CWPP: Fire Behaviour/WUI Threat Class and threat plot locations - If using a 2017 CWPP: Wildfire Risk and fuel assessment plot locations - Previously completed treatments (labelled by year) - If not SWPI funded, a copy of the completed CWPP for the proposed area.
-If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to the submission of the prescription application.
+- Completed Application Form - Local government Council or Board resolution, or First Nation Band Council resolution, indicating support for the current proposed activities and willingness to provide overall grant management - Wildfire Threat Assessment Information - If using the 2012 Wildfire Threat Assessment Guide, submit the worksheets and threat plot photos - If using the 2017 Wildfire Threat Assessment Guide, submit the Site Level Fuel Assessment worksheets and plot photos - Previously submitted information does not need to be resubmitted; however reference to the previous submission details must be provided - Map(s) that clearly identify the proposed treatment units, including: - o Land status and tenure overlaps (e.g. range, woodlots, area-based WHAs) - o Wildfire Threat Assessment Information - If using the 2012 Wildfire Threat Assessment Guide, include Fire Behaviour/WUI Threat Class and threat plot locations

-- In addition to the above requirements, applications for maintenance prescriptions must also include: - The original, signed and sealed prescription - Map of the proposed maintenance treatment units and the original treatment units
+- If using the 2017 Wildfire Threat Assessment Guide, include Wildfire Risk and fuel assessment plot locations - Previously completed treatments (labelled by year) - If any portion of the proposed project area is within an area-based tenure (e.g. community forest, woodlot or tree farm licence), confirmation of support from the tenure holder (e.g. letter or email) - If not SWPI funded, a copy of the completed CWPP for the proposed area.
+If SWPI funded, the complete CWPP final report must be submitted and approved by the Strategic Wildfire Prevention Working Group prior to the submission of the prescription application. - In addition to the above requirements, applications for maintenance prescriptions must also include: - o The original, signed and sealed prescription - o Map of the proposed maintenance treatment units and the original treatment units

-Please note: Applicants that received funding through SWPI from 2004-2014 are required to submit any outstanding reporting prior to 2017 applications being considered.
+Please note: Applicants that received funding through SWPI from 2004-2015 are required to submit any outstanding reporting prior to 2018 applications being considered.